ibm-cloud-docs/vpc/block_storage_vpc_volume_migration.md

 * If an offline migration is in progress, any new volume attachment request fails.
 To proceed with the attachment, you must cancel the migration process.
 * If an online migration is in progress, initiating a volume detachment can cancel the migration process.
 * New snapshots cannot be created from a volume while it's migrating.
-* If a volume is attached to a VSI that uses pooled bandwidth allocation, the volume cannot be migrated.
+* If a volume is attached to a virtual server instance that uses pooled bandwidth allocation, the volume cannot be migrated.
 Set the bandwidth allocation to `weighted` to support the volume migration process.
 * [Select availability]{: tag-green} Only those second-generation volumes can be migrated back to a first-generation profile that were originally created as first-generation volumes.
 Volumes that were created with the `sdp` profile cannot be converted to a first-generation profile.
 * [Select availability]{: tag-green} If a migrated volume's capacity is increased over 16 TB, it cannot be migrated back to use a first-generation profile.
 The first-generation, traditional profiles don't support capacities larger than 16 TB.